 - Verification of actions (not just self-reporting)

-- Reporting that a CFO can trust
+- Reporting a CFO can trust

 So part-time workers default to what's familiar and immediate: urgent care, the ER, or doing nothing until it becomes unavoidable.